Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: QUVIK mission overview

 \emph{QUVIK} is expected to host a secondary payload, a gamma-ray burst (GRB) detector capable of localising an average GRB with a few degrees accuracy.
 The detector concept is the Gamma-ray burst Localizing Instrument \citep[GALI,][]{rahin2020}, which is developed by the Technion (Israel).
 GALI uses a novel approach of a 3-D active coded mask collecting signals from hundreds of small scintillators.
 Localisation is achieved from the mutual shadowing between scintillators.
 Since most scintillators are hidden inside the detector assembly, they benefit from a low background and produce a source signal only for GRBs in specific directions.
 The compact configuration is made possible by Si-PM technology.
 Since the scintillators serve as both detecting units and a mask, GALI provides relatively uniform coverage and sensitivity of the entire observable sky.

 The GALI method is scalable and can be built to practically any size.
 A larger detector will naturally be more sensitive and also enable more accurate localisation.
 We are simulating several configurations and locations on the \emph{QUVIK} satellite, seeking the best performance for the mission, while also considering engineering constraints.
+An engineering model with 362 $\SI{1}{\cubic\centi\metre}$ scintillators, which is currently being tested in the laboratory, is shown in Fig.\,\ref{fig:GALI_EM}.
 The GRB localisation accuracy will eventually depend on the burst flux and the detector size, with a goal of $\sim \SI{1}{\degree}$ for bright bursts and better than $\SI{10}{\degree}$ for the faintest ones still detected.
 The GRB detector will provide an onboard trigger and accurate localisation information, allowing \emph{QUVIK} to autonomously slew to the GRB location and start a measurement sequence with the UV telescope.
-An engineering model with 362 $\SI{1}{\cubic\centi\metre}$ scintillators, which is currently being tested in the laboratory, is shown in Fig.\,\ref{fig:GALI_EM}.
+The observing sequence could include tiled observations for GRBs where the localisation accuracy is not sufficient for a single pointing.
+The exact set of conditions for triggering a GRB follow-up is not yet determined and will be clarified in the following stages of the mission development.